 The advantage of man made structures is that you can choose where you want to put them, how deep, and what material and reinforcement you think is necessary for your particular application.
 There are several manufacturers of prefabricated units that generally offer a modular design for ease of expansion.
 Some are designed specifically for storage while others are designed as underground living quarters.

 In the case of a man made structure, you would want to consider if the construction matches with your strength considerations, as well as your environmental, sustainable, and ecological considerations.
 Then you would want to consider the terrain, substratum, and how deep you want to bury the structure.
 Ultimately there is no one answer that will satisfy everyone’s individual needs or concerns.

 The best approach to purchasing, building, and burying any underground structure is to acquire the services of professional who can help you balance all of these concerns and provide a structurally sound recommendation.
 In order to provide such a recommendation, an engineer would need to be aware of geological terrain of the proposed location, the forces that may be relevant to the Possible Earth Events, and any environmental requirements that may influence construction materials.

 Modularity is also something that you may want to consider.
 As the social economic impacts and possible Earth events increase in frequency, they may affect our ability to acquire resources and materials for construction and storage.
 A modular plan and design will enable you to make adjustments to your design if your needs change unexpectedly.
-This would also be helpful if your community starts to unexpectedly expand as more people start to wake-up and search for a compatible community that is already under development.

 Recommendation: Choose a location where it will be relatively easy to dig, bury, or build underground storage structures.
 Make sure the modules are located in relation to other structures to allow for possible expansion.
 Choose construction material that conforms to structural safety and environmental concerns.
 Have any underground plan or structure engineered for safety.